mrferos/comfort/README.md

 - [ ] Add comments
 - [ ] Add tests
 - [ ] Refactor some code to not be nasty
+- [ ] Be original enough to not ripoff all of Joi's documentation format.